-The estate is responsible for completing the form based on its residency status.
+A: The estate is responsible for completing the GIT/REP form based on its residency status.
 The appropriate form is to be completed with the seller's/grantor's information being that of the estate.
-If there is a will, then the executors/beneficiaries or their authorized representative(s) who is/are required to sign the deed also must sign the completed GIT/REP form.
-If there is no will, then the administrator of the estate must sign the form.
+If there is a Will, then the executors/beneficiaries or their written authorized representative(s) who is/are required to sign the deed are responsible for signing the completed GIT/REP form.
+If there is no Will, then the administrator of the estate must sign the form.

-If an interest in real property is received by a beneficiary of a will pursuant to the will's directives and then sold to a third party, outside the provisions of the will, who is responsible for completing the GIT/REP form and which form is required?
+Q: If an interest in real property is received by a beneficiary of a Will pursuant to the Will's directives and then sold to a third party outside the provisions of the Will, who is responsible for completing the GIT/REP form and which form is required?

-The beneficiary(ies) who received the interest and is/are now selling/transferring it is/are responsible for completing the appropriate form based on his/her/their residency status.
+A: The beneficiary(ies) who received the interest and is/are now selling/transferring it is/are responsible for completing the appropriate GIT/REP form based on his/her/their residency status.

-When there is more than one executor for an estate, can just one GIT/REP form be signed and submitted?
+Q: When there is more than one executor for an Estate, can just one GIT/REP form be signed and submitted?

-Yes.
-All of the executors can sign and submit one form.
-An attachment for additional signatures is acceptable.
+A: Yes.
+All of the executors can sign and submit one GIT/REP form and an attachment for additional signatures is acceptable.

-When a trust is selling/transferring real property in New Jersey, who is required to complete and sign a GIT/REP form?
+Q: When a Trust is selling/transferring real property in New Jersey, who is required to complete and sign a GIT/REP form?

-The trust is responsible for completing the form based on the trust's residency status.
-The appropriate form is to be completed with the seller's/grantor's information being that of the trust.
-The trustee(s) or his/her/their authorized representative(s) that is/are required to sign the deed is/are responsible for signing the completed form.
+A: The Trust is responsible for completing the GIT/REP form based on the Trust's residency status.
+The appropriate form is to be completed with the seller's/grantor's information being that of the Trust.
+The Trustee(s) or his/her/their written authorized representative(s) that is/are required to sign the deed is/are responsible for signing the completed GIT/REP form.

-When there is more than one trustee for a trust, can just one GIT/REP form be signed and submitted?
+Q: When there is more than one trustee for a Trust, can just one GIT/REP form be signed and submitted?

-Yes.
-All of the trustees can sign and submit one form.
-An attachment for additional signatures is acceptable.
+A: Yes.
+All of the trustees can sign and submit one GIT/REP form and an attachment for additional signatures is acceptable.

-I am an executor/trustee of a nonresident estate or trust.
+Q: I am an executor/trustee of a non-resident estate or trust.
 Which box is the appropriate box to be checked on the GIT/REP-1 1040-ES voucher?

-All nonresident estates and trusts are required to check the box indicating NJ-1041.
+A: All non-resident estates and trusts are required to check the box indicating NJ-1041.

-Do Corporations, Partnerships, and LLC's have to complete and sign a GIT/REP form in order to record the deed?
+Q: Do Corporations, Partnerships, and LLC's have to complete and sign a GIT/REP form in order to record the deed?

-Yes.
+A: Yes.

-What form does a resident/nonresident corporation, partnership, or multi-member LLC have to complete and sign in order to record the deed?
+Q: What form does a Resident/Non-Resident Corporation, Partnership, or Multi-Member LLC have to complete and sign in order to record the deed?

-A resident/nonresident corporation, partnership, or multi-member LLC is required to complete and sign the GIT/REP-3 form (Seller's Residency Certification/Exemption).
-Check box #5 under seller assurances (Seller is not an individual, estate, or trust. . .).
+A: A Resident/Non-Resident Corporation, Partnership, or Multi-Member LLC is required to complete and sign the GIT/REP-3 form (Seller's Residency Certification/Exemption).
+Check box #5 under seller assurances (Seller is not an individual, estate, or trust).

-What form do resident/nonresident single-member LLCs have to complete and sign in order to record the deed?
+Q: What form do Resident/Non-Resident Single-MemberLLCs have to complete and sign in order to record the deed?